Leah Messer Dishes On Her Future Wealth After Daughter’s Pregnancy Announcement

 Leah Messer also shared a photo of her daughter, Adalynn, and told fans, “She knows how she gets her money.”

-Leah Messer continued on with her money-related posts on March 15, when she shared yet another selfie and told fans she was “making money” and “changing lives.”
+Leah Messer continued with her money-related posts on March 15, when she shared yet another selfie and told fans she was “making money” and “changing lives.”

 “Another successful day!” she captioned her latest photo.
 “It only gets better from here!”